 View the magazine or download the PDF version at http://issuu.com/ipressmagazine/docs/ipressphoto__4_-_en (http://www.ipressmagazine.com/) To download the English version click on the last icon below the photo.

 And here is the text published together with the feature:

 Architect and black and white fine art photographer, she lives in Athens and is fascinated by architecture, as well as photography.
 As she describes herself she is an architect who loves to photograph, and a photographer who loves architecture.
 She adores long exposures, motion blurs and everything that can make her travel to a different world.

-When she was a child she was instilled with the love to photography by her father.
-Among her first memories she mentions a huge, brown camera.
+When she was a child she was instilled with the love of photography by her father.
+Among her first memories, she mentions a huge, brown camera.
 Her first toy was a machine for developing films.
 She claims that photographs are like pictures in our imagination that we

 Her works go beyond of what is defined as traditional photography, helping her express her emotions, fantasies and imagination.
 One can say that Julia’s photos represent the searching for an ideal world that she manages to incorporate in her works.
 Julia Anna Gospodarou was one of the four main organizers of the Berlin Photo Walk in May 2012.

 Her photographs have been published in newspapers and magazines around the world.
 Currently, her pieces are also available to a wider audience on the most important websites devoted to photography (500px, Google+, Flickr, 1x.com or Art Limited).

 She was awarded at a number of competitions, such as SWPA 2013 – Sony World Photography Awards and IPA 2012 – International Photography Awards in categories Architecture – Bridges and Architecture – Buildings.